About

-Let's start with work oriented descriptive terms, as my leisure time is often mixed in with engineering obsessions, and the saying of "it pays the bills" happens to be more than a primary driver for most adjacent interests, hobbies, and of passions non-tactile.
+Let's start with work oriented descriptive terms, as my leisure time is often mixed in with engineering passions.
+The 'oft heard refrain,"well, work pays the bills", has existed as a secondary factor since the early 2000s - when engineering began to exceed the priority of mainline interests, hobbies, and occasionally of passions non-tactile.

 All of the Things to Love